StackVista/stackstate-docs/use/health-state/about-health-state.md

 ### Propagation

-The propagated health state of a component is calculated using a propagation function.
+The propagated health state is calculated using a propagation function.
 Health state will propagate from one component to the next, from dependencies to dependent components.
 Note that this is the opposite direction to the arrows shown on relations in the topology visualization.

-{% hint style="info" %}
 A `CLEAR` \(green\) or `UNKNOWN` \(gray\) health state will not propagate.
-{% endhint %}

 | Dependency and propagated state | Description |
 | :--- | :--- |